What is anarchism?

-What is anarchism?

->

-> We love them all!
+We love them all!
 From cyberpunk to space opera and all in-between.
 The subgenre we are least likely to publish is military science fiction.
 But we will accept military stories that are anti-war in message similar to Joe Haldeman's The Forever War.

-> How can I increase my chances of acceptance?
+How can I increase my chance of acceptance?

-> The simple answer is by bringing us your best work.
-The longer answer contains more factors.
-First and foremost we want to see that you put as much effort into you story as we put into reading it.
-Professional grammar, page formatting, and adhering to our submission guidelines is suggested.
+The simple answer is by bringing your best work.
+The longer answer is more nuanced.
+First and foremost we want to see you put as much effort into you story as we put into reading it.
+Professional grammar, page formatting, and adhering to our submission guidelines helps.
 Second, we want to read something novel.
 We are all veteran readers of science fiction and revolutionary literature.
-That means we crave new ideas or at least old ones done in new, interesting ways.
-We love to see texts containing both a moving story and also a progressive message.
+That means we crave new ideas or at least old ones written in new, interesting ways.
+We love to texts with both a moving narrative and a progressive message.

-> What stories are you tired of receiving?
+What stories are you tired of receiving?